 A sure ﬁre way to increase visitors “linger” time on your website.
 These really do need to be kept short, unless they are explaining something complex.
 90 seconds is the optimum for an introductory video on you and your business.
 Stray over that by much and you’ll get few watching till the end – when surprise, surprise, you have your call to action!
 A good app to practice your video presentation technique is Teleprompter, which provides an autocue for your script and ﬁlms you at the same time.
 There are several on the market.
 If you go down the script route, always practice out aloud.
 Anything that doesn’t sound right won’t be right.
 So, rewrite it.
 Mimic how you speak and bring in “bridges” between paragraphs, in much the same way as you do in a written feature article.

 Readers love free, relevant advice.
 If it’s good, they’ll often bookmark the site or printed page and come back for more.
 Question and answer columns can often be based on surveys or just general experience of the questions customers ask.
-Both types of column give you a chance to demonstrate specialist knowledge of your sector you may not even realise you had.
-The public are invariably interested in free, general advice that doesn’t require you to give away trade secrets.
+Both types of columns give you a chance to demonstrate specialist knowledge of your sector you may not even realise you had.
+The public is invariably interested in free, general advice that doesn’t require you to give away trade secrets.
 The advantage of an ”agony aunt” column is that it can take a particular topic each week or fortnight, say, and go into detail.
 Q&As generally tend to be more static and cover a number of pre-empted questions.

 What’s happening in your business?
 Events: which shows you are attending, sales, new products, awards, new personnel, achievements by staﬀ outside company business, charity support?
 News items show readers that your business is “happening”, that you’re always thinking ahead with new ideas, products, promotions, that you are not standing still.
 News items are also easily emailed out in e-newsletter format, and of course you can publicise every newsletter by “tweeting” it to all your customers and suppliers.
 Leave a special “news extra” slot in print materials for news items where possible, particularly if you are reprinting literature regularly.
 This will again give you a chance to update and show you are alert to changing trends.